-To apply to the program you must complete an application, as well as a required typed essay.
+To apply to the program you must complete an application and essay.
 Submit the completed application and essay along with a copy of your high school diploma, G.E.D. or official transcripts of prior college credits.
 The application fee of $35 must also be submitted in order for you application to be reviewed and processed.
 Applications can be obtained here on our web site or by visiting our office or contacting us by phone or email.

-The program consists of ten courses that provide the core knowledge and skills areas as described in the certificate manual from CCBADC.
+The program consists of ten courses that provide the core knowledge and skills areas as described in the certification manual from CCBADC.
 Students who successfully complete all ten courses with a grade of "C" or better will receive a certificate of completion from CSUB Extended University.
-This certificate or completion is not the same as the Certified Alcohol and Drug Counselor Certificate awarded by CAADAC.
-Our program fulfills the education requirements set forth by the CAADAC, and once completed you are eligible to submit for State testing through CAADAC.
+This CSUB certificate of completion is not the same as the Certified Alcohol and Drug Counselor Certificate awarded by CAADAC.
+Our program fulfills the education requirements set forth by the CAADAC, and once completed you are eligible to submit a portfolio and apply for State testing through CAADAC.

 Are you a Veteran?